How does online counselling work?

 - Earphones are ideal too, they make for better sound quality and provide a more immersive experience.
 I always wear earphones for confidentiality, and I also work from a confidential room.

 - Please make sure your whole head and shoulders can be seen.
 I put my view on "speaker view" so I can see you better without looking at one side of the screen.
-This also helps feel a bit more like eye contact without the intensity of needing to stare into the camera which would lose my focus on you.
-You can look wherever you like but don't feel like you have to look into the camera - a soft gaze on me, and me on you, is fine.
+This also helps feel a bit more like eye contact without the intensity of needing to stare into the camera.
+You can look wherever you like and look away from the screen when needed (this has been helpful for my clients with autism).
 If you have any questions or concerns about this do please feel free to ask in our first meeting.

 - Please also make sure your phone is on “do not disturb” or similar where possible as calls and notifications disrupt the sessions (even if not using your phone to access sessions).
 I go by the same rule.